diku-dk/futhark/README.md

 Testing
 =======

-Run the `futhark-test tests` to check how well we're doing.
-Use `futhark-test -t` if you're in a hurry and only want to check that all the tests type-check.
+Run `futhark test tests` to check how well we're doing.
+Use `futhark test -t` if you're in a hurry and only want to check that all the tests type-check.